0xcert/framework/docs/api/core.md

 | Argument | Description
 |-|-
 | schema | [required] An `object` representing the JSON-Schema definition.
-| hasher | An `asynchronous` or `synchronous` `function` which accepts a `string` value and converts it into a hash.
+| hasher | An `asynchronous` or `synchronous` `function` which accepts a value, path and merkle tree position and returns value hash.
 By default, the value is converted into SHA256 hash.
+| noncer | An `asynchronous` or `synchronous` `function` which accepts value path and returns a nonce.
+By default, the value path is  converted into SHA256 hash.

 **Usage**